 How to Know When Your Cheesecake is Done Baking

-This recipe will bake for 70-80 minutes at 350F (180C) degrees.
-Ovens can vary by 10-20%, which is why there is a discrepancy.
-I recommend checking at 60 minutes, just in case.
+This recipe will bake for about 60 minutes at 350F (180C) degrees.
+Ovens can vary by 10-20%.
+I recommend checking at 50 minutes, just in case.
 When it’s done baking it should look just set on top, except potentially in the very middle.
-If you give the pan a gentle nudge, it should still wobble in the middle like jello or pudding, but not like a glass of milk.
+If you give the pan a gentle nudge, it should still wobble in the middle like Jello or pudding, but not like a glass of milk.

 The cheesecake must cool very slowly to minimize drastic changes in temperature (which can cause it to shrink and crack).
 Then once it fully cools, you’ll cover the pan and chill in the fridge for at least 6 hours (or overnight) for the cheesecake to set.